Fullmetal Alchemist the Movie: Conqueror of Shamballa: Plot

 Alphonse is guided by the homunculus Wrath to the underground city beneath Amestris' Central City to reopen the Gate of Alchemy.
 There, they are attacked by the homunculus Gluttony, who fights and mortally wounds Wrath.
 At Wrath's insistence, Alphonse transmutes and sacrifices the two homunculi to use as material to open the Gate.
 Meanwhile, in Munich, the Thule Society persuades Noah into guiding them on how to correctly open the Gate based on what she had learned from reading Edward's mind.
 Edward learns from Lang that the Thule Society plans to use the weapons from his world to help Adolf Hitler in his attempt to start a revolution, and heads to stop them.
 Hohenheim and Envy are both transmuted at the same time that Alphonse transmutes Gluttony and Wrath.
 With the Gate opened, Eckhart leads a fleet into the other world, where she gains the ability to use alchemy.
 However, she begins to go mad with power and fear of her new surroundings and launches an attack on Central City.
 Alfons launches Edward in a rocket-powered plane to return him to his world before being gunned down.

 Edward appears in his world, reunited with Alphonse and their friend Winry Rockbell, who fits Edward with new automail limbs.
 The Amestris military manages to stop most of Eckhart's soldiers with the help of Roy Mustang.
-Edward battles Eckhart before Alphonse transmutes parts of his soul to a group of armors, which attack her and force her to retreat.
-Upon reappearing in her own world, Eckhart is covered with shadow creatures from the Gate and killed by an officer out of alarm of her new, monstrous appearance.
+Edward battles Eckhart before Alphonse transmutes parts of his soul to a group of armors, which have her surrounded as her fate by them are unknown.
+Upon reappearing in her own world, Eckhart is covered with shadow creatures from the Gate and killed by an officer, resembling Mustang's friend, Maes Hughes, out of alarm of her new, monstrous appearance.
 Understanding the danger posed by the connection between the two worlds, Edward returns to Earth to seal the Gate on the other side, knowing he will be trapped there forever.
 Instead of sealing the Gate on the other world's side as per Edward's request, however, Alphonse has Mustang seal the Gate and follows Edward to remain with his brother.
-Following Alfons' funeral, Edward and Alphonse leave Munich with Noah, intending to destroy the weapons meant to be used in Hitler's attack and make their new home a safer place.
-Back in Risembool, as Rosé's children play, Winry remembers the Elric brothers.
+Following Alfons' funeral, the Elric brothers leave Munich after parting ways with Noah, intending to destroy the weapons meant to be used in Hitler's attack and make their new home a safer place.